2015–16 Nepal blockade: Effects of blockade

-The government of Nepal failed to ease this fuel crisis and could not bring petroleum from China on time although it signed an agreement to buy one third of Nepal's petroleum requirement from the northern neighbor.
+The government of Nepal failed to ease this fuel crisis and could not bring petroleum from China on time, although it signed an agreement to buy one third of Nepal's petroleum requirement from their northern neighbor.
 This agreement was seen as a cornerstone for Nepal to end the full dependency on only one country for petroleum imports.
 The common Nepalese were hopeful to get fuel from the northern neighbor.
-The other Nepal-China border point, Tatopani in Sindhupalchowk district is not functional after the Nepal earthquake 2015 because of serious damages and obstructions.
+The other Nepal-China border point, Tatopani in Sindhupalchowk district, was not functional after the Nepal earthquake 2015 because of serious damages and obstructions.
 China had also donated 1.3 million liters of petrol to Nepal after the fuel crisis through the Kerung border point.

 The Nepali government spoke of airlifting fuel and essential supplies when the talk with the Indian side was not fruitful.
-India was repeatedly saying to solve the issue with the Madheshi people because they are the ones who were blocking the border points and disrupting supplies.
-The Indian trucks cannot go to Nepal because of the insecurity as the Terai part of Nepal was facing strikes from the period before the Nepal's new constitution was declared.
-Some reports also came in Nepali media that the Madheshi protesters were sitting on the Indian land and throwing stones at Nepal.
-The government of Nepal was also unable to convey true message to the International communities about the problem in Nepal at a time when some Nepali scholars were asking the government to Internationalize the issue as India had moved back from the Nepal India friendship treaty and violated the various International trade, transit and commerce laws.
-While in Kathmandu, the government had asked for International help to solve the fuel crisis which was hitting the Nepalese life very hard.
-Nepal government started selling firewood in Kathmandu because there were acute shortage of cooking gas (liquified petroleum gas) that households were buying electrical induction cookers.
-As Nepal faces big energy problems and power cuts, using induction cookers would not be a permanent alternative to cooking gas.
+India repeatedly stated the issue lay with the Madheshi people, claiming they were the ones blocking the border points and disrupting supplies.
+The Indian trucks could not go to Nepal because of the insecurity as the Terai part of Nepal was facing strikes from the period before the Nepal's new constitution was declared.
+Some reports also came in Nepali media that the Madheshi protesters were sitting on Indian land and throwing stones at Nepal.
+The government of Nepal was also unable to convey the true message to the International communities about the problem in Nepal at a time when some Nepali scholars were asking the government to Internationalize the issue, as India had moved back from the Nepal India friendship treaty and violated the various International trade, transit and commerce laws.
+While in Kathmandu, the government had asked for International help to solve the fuel crisis, which was hitting daily Nepalese life very hard.
+Nepal government started selling firewood in Kathmandu because there were acute shortage of cooking gas (liquified petroleum gas), causing households to resort to buying electrical induction cookers.
+As Nepal faced big energy problems and power cuts, using induction cookers would not be a permanent alternative to cooking gas.